TeddyBear06/blog/_posts/2021-6-28-r-u-kidding-ms.md

 [TPM 2.0](https://en.wikipedia.org/wiki/Trusted_Platform_Module)?
 This imply that everything before an 8th Gen Intel Core and AMD Ryzen 2000 just won’t work...

-Ok, a clever guy found a way to install W11 (by copying `install.wim` from a bootable W11 to a bootable W10 image (BTW WTF??)) even if a computer do not meet this requirement (until the next MS update).
+Ok, a clever guy found a way to install W11 (by copying `install.wim` from a bootable W11 to a bootable W10 image (kind of compressed ISO that can be handled by DISM - Deployment Image Servicing and Management)) even if a computer do not meet this requirement (until the next MS update).
 But in the end, do we/you/me/us expect that from an operating system right now?

 The main response/argument from MS is security.
 Security is everywhere, I mean the security argument is everywhere, but at the end, what's the real meanning of security?
 Is security is at cost of technology waste?